thosgood/translations/README.md

 ## Tim Hosgood --- translations

 Here are some maths papers that I've translated into English.
 Any comments or corrections are greatly appreciated.
-For contact details, see [my website](https://thosgood.com).
+For contact details, see [thosgood.com](https://thosgood.com).
 I've tried to refrain from "rewriting" too much: generally the sentence structure etc. is pretty close to the original.
 As a consequence, some of the language (in particular, certain phrases from papers pre-dating the standardisation of the language of category theory) is slightly wordy, but hey ho.

 For each paper, there is a link to the `.tex` source file (and I've tried to keep these self-contained, i.e with internal bibliographies), a link to a PDF which is built from the latest version of the `.tex` file every time you load the page (many thanks to <https://github.com/aslushnikov/latex-online>), and the original (non-English language) paper.
 Each PDF has a version number (the first 8 characters of the MD5 hash of the source code).
 This makes it easy to tell at a glance whether or not there have been any changes.

 ---

-This should go without saying, but I'll say it anyway: _I am making no claim to any of the mathematics or ideas contained in any of these translations; the only things that are mine are the errors introduced during the hazardous journey from one language to another._
+This should go without saying, but I'll say it anyway: **_I am making no claim to any of the mathematics or ideas contained in any of these translations; the only things that are mine are the errors introduced during the hazardous journey from one language to another._**

 ---